greydanus/greydanus.github.io/_posts/2022-05-08-structural-optimization.md

 There are many, many more structures in [this supplement](https://arxiv.org/src/1909.04240v2/anc/all-designs.pdf) from [Hoyer et al. 2019](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C38&q=Neural+reparameterization+improves+structural+optimization&btnG=).
 The problem setups are all listed [here](https://github.com/google-research/neural-structural-optimization/blob/1c11b8c6ef50274802a84cf1a244735c3ed9394d/neural_structural_optimization/problems.py).

-## Closing thoughts 🌆
+## Discussion

 In sci-fi representations of the healthy cities of the future, we often find manmade structures that are well integrated with their natural surroundings.
 Sometimes we even see a convergence where nature has adapted to the city and the city has adapted to nature.
 The more decadent cities, on the other hand, tend to define themselves in opposition to the patterns of nature.
-Their architecture is more blocky and inorganic. <!-- And when they do have organic-looking structures, those structures are reminiscent of the dangerous elements of nature: fangs, claws, volcanoes, and caves. --> Perhaps tools like structural optimization can help us build the healthy cities of the future ..... while steering clear of the decadent ones.
+Their architecture is more blocky and inorganic.
+Perhaps tools like structural optimization can help us build the healthy cities of the future – and steer clear of the decadent ones.

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%; min-width:320px;">
   <img src="/assets/structural-optimization/asgard.jpeg">